imogenkinsman/domain_finder/README.md

 # Domain Finder [![Build Status](https://travis-ci.org/zetsubo/domain_finder.png?branch=master)](https://travis-ci.org/zetsubo/domain_finder)

+__11/29/2014 - this project has been abandoned, as the API it relies on has changed__

 Say you're working on a new web project and suddenly think of a good name for it.
 "Well, this is sort of like Facebook, and also like Twitter," you muse.
 "I've got it - facetweet!"

 You _could_ open up a browser tab and check domains on a registrar.
 Or, you could search _right in your terminal_ with domain_finder.